Edmund O'Donovan: Newspaper career

 The Turcoman garrison was about 10,000 soldiers and 40,000 civilians.
 On the other side the Russian general could call on 7,000 men.
 The Turcomans fought fiercely to defend the fortress, while Skobelev used mortars to shell it.
 The Turcomans were overwhelmed when the Russians breached the walls with explosives and swarmed into the fortress.
 Bloody slaughter ensued, later justified by Skobelev as necessary to control the enemy.
 Stewart disappeared from Mahometabad, and reported to the British Mission in Tehran.
-O'Donovan had witnessed the whole grisly business from a vantage point out of harm's way high in the hills overlooking the city.
-Viceroy Lord Curzon later wrote I do not think that any sight could have impressed me more profoundly with the completeness of Russian conquest than the spectacle of these men, only eight years ago the bitter and determined enemies of Russia...
+O'Donovan had witnessed the whole incident from a vantage point out of harm's way high in the hills overlooking the city.
+Viceroy Lord Curzon later wrote: I do not think that any sight could have impressed me more profoundly with the completeness of Russian conquest than the spectacle of these men, only eight years ago the bitter and determined enemies of Russia...
 What O'Donovan had witnessed was the end of Turcoman independence.

 London was deeply concerned that the Russians would march on Merv, which was a natural gateway to Afghanistan and Herat.
 St. Petersburg, having dismissed General Skobelev, renounced all claim to Merv when the Tsar himself approached Lord Dufferin, the British ambassador.
 The consequence was to switch the city from Russian allied hands, Persia, to the Turcomans; the Cossacks continued to accompany the Turcomans to Merv for trade, where in the meantime, the story ran that O'Donovan had been installed by the local chieftains as The Supreme Ruler.
 When they discovered his newspapers were not bank notes, he fled for his life to Tehran, from what he described as "a city of hovels".

 It was only after several months' captivity that O'Donovan managed to get a message through to his principals in Persia, whence it was telegraphed to England.
 The adventures were described in The Merv Oasis published in 1882.
-The following year O'Donovan, still in search of adventure, accompanied the ill-fated expedition of Hicks Pasha to the Egyptian Sudan; he perished along with most of the Anglo-Egyptian expeditionary force at the Battle of El Obeid.
+The following year O'Donovan, still in search of adventure, accompanied the ill-fated expedition of Hicks Pasha to Turco-Egyptian Sudan; he perished along with most of the Anglo-Egyptian expeditionary force at the Battle of El Obeid.